Variable Geometry (VGT) VS Sequential Turbocharger

 Generally, the design of the Sequential turbocharger is more complicated than the parallel turbocharger.
 This is because, usually, both turbos have separate plumbing to the same manifold/s.
 The Sequential turbo can also restrict the entry of the exhaust gasses into the secondary turbocharger or both of them.

-The sequential turbocharging provides the usable boost along the wider RPM range, especially at lower speeds.
+The sequential turbocharging provides a usable boost along the wider RPM range, especially at lower speeds.
 Generally, manufacturers employ the variable turbos on twin-turbo diesel engines.
 You can connect the plumbing after the turbos to a common intercooler.
-However, some advanced designs especially those with parallel-turbos such as the BMW M5 engine uses two separate intercoolers.
+However, some advanced designs, especially those with parallel-turbos such as the BMW M5 engine, uses two separate intercoolers.